richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

 ![Graph for Table 2 non-secure variants](/assets/img/2stringBuilderWeak.png)
 ![Graph for Table 2 secure variants](/assets/img/3StringBuilderSecure.png)

-Okay, that's another modest improvement, and we've confirmed the `char[]` approach beats out `StringBuilder` for building short strings from characters.
+Okay, that's another modest improvement.
+It's hard to see with the secure version, but with the vulnerable version we've confirmed the `char[]` approach is better than `StringBuilder`for building short fixed-length strings up from characters.

+The time in the secure version is dominated by the random number generation, so let's fix that.

 ## Faster random generators

-The time in our secure version is completely dominated by `GetInt32`, we can improve performance by getting all the bytes we need at once and then encoding them into characters.
+We need to address  time spent in our secure version which is completely dominated by `GetInt32`.
+We can improve performance by getting all the bytes we need at once and then encoding them into characters.

-To do so will mean making an important compromise so we don't introduce bias.
+To allow us to do this, we will need to make an important compromise, so that we don't introduce bias.

-Our character set is 74 characters, meaning if we were to generate 1 byte and then do `value % 74`, we would be introducing bias toward characters `a` through `H` as can be seen by running this code:
+Our character set is 74 characters.
+If we were to generate a byte and then do `value % 74`, we would be introducing a bias toward characters `a` through `H`.
+I won't go into the mathematics, but this can be seen by running this code:

 ```csharp
 byte[] foo = new byte[1024*1024];